The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 Detailed Metaverse Statistics 2022

 The concept of the Metaverse is actually relatively old, as we talk about above.
-It’s obvious based on Metaverse statistics like this is why it’s called the Metaverse.
+It’s obvious based on Metaverse facts like this is why it’s called the Metaverse.

 NFTs have always been an interesting concept to people since they first appeared, but since the pandemic caused everyone to stay home, interest has peaked, resulting in it being worth billions.